 Nashville is known the world over as the Music City.
 What is much less well known is exactly how this nickname came to be.
 In fact, the term was not even coined by an American!
-Nashville earned the Music City moniker over a century ago, but it still lives up to the name to this day.
+Nashville earned the Music City Musickmoniker over a century ago, but it still lives up to the name to this day.
 Not only is Nashville a stop for aspiring musicians from around the globe, it is also the birthplace of many famous musical stars.
 Without further ado, here is some history and background on why Nashville is known as the Music City.
+Mainly, Music City Scale is created due to the amount of passion this city has for music.

 A Brief History of Nashville, Tennessee